self-improvements/study-springframework/spring-batch/README.md

 ### Job

 This is the highest concept in spring batch architecture. `Job` is a specification of one batch work.
 It describes how batch work is configured and executed.
-It must contain one step at least.
+It must contain one `Step` at least.

 ### JobInstance